 Here, we summarise the more interesting developments since the dawn of 2022.

-Cambodia has followed the path of its neighbours Thailand and Vietnam in attempting the bring the B2C and B2B digital services supplied by non-resident businesses within the scope of its VAT rules.
-However, in mid-January the Cambodian authorities delayed the introduction of the new VAT rules.
-The rules were originally due to go live on January 1, 2022, but were postponed to April 1, 2022.
+Cambodia has followed the path of its neighbours Thailand and Vietnam in attempting to bring the B2C and B2B digital services supplied by non-resident businesses within the scope of its VAT rules.
+However, in mid-January, the Cambodian authorities delayed the introduction of the new VAT rules.
+The rules were originally due to go live on 1 January 2022 but were postponed to 1 April 2022.
 This delay allowed affected non-resident digital businesses additional time to register for VAT in Cambodia.